fission-codes/kubo-car-mirror/README.md

 ## Acknowledgements

+Huge thanks 🙏 to [Jonathan Essex](https://github.com/softwareplumber), whose design and implementation of [go-car-mirror](https://github.com/fission-codes/go-car-mirror) does all the heavy lifting for this project.

-A big thank you 🙏 to the [Qri](https://github.com/qri-io) team, whose [Dsync](https://github.com/qri-io/dag) project helped save a ton of time in getting this codebase started.
+A big thank you to the [Qri](https://github.com/qri-io) team, whose [Dsync](https://github.com/qri-io/dag) project helped save a ton of time in getting a Kubo plugin project like this up and running.